coniks-sys/coniks-java/coniks_server/README.md

 1) Install Apache Maven, if you don't have it.
 Visit the [Maven downloads page](https://maven.apache.org/download.cgi) for details.

 2) Install the library into your Maven repository:

 ```$ mvn install```

 3) If you don't use Maven to manage your own build, you can build a .jar file to use:

 ```$ mvn package```

 These instructions will install the ``coniks_server`` Maven artifact.
+The build configuration for coniks_server assembles all dependencies, and includes them in the generated .jar file, so you can run the server only using the coniks_server .jar file.

 ##Using the Server

 The CONIKS server has two operating modes: Test Mode and Full Operation.
 Running the server in test mode allows you to still test all CONIKS protocols and operations, but requires less setup as you can simply use the default configuration in the included *config* file.
 **Note:** You must be running the test client in the same operating mode.

 ### Setup